-Navy Federal Credit Union, the nation's largest in assets and membership, offers 100 percent financing to qualified members for buying primary homes.
-Credit union eligibility is restricted to members of the military, some civilian employees of the military and U.S. Department of Defense, and family members.
+Navy Federal Credit Union, the nation's largest in assets and membership, offers 100% financing to qualified members who buy primary homes.
+Navy Federal eligibility is restricted to members of the military, some civilian employees of the military and U.S. Department of Defense, and family members.

 The credit union's zero-down program is similar to the VA's.
-One difference is cost: Navy Federal's funding fee of 1.75 percent is less than the VA's funding fees.
+One difference is cost: Navy Federal's funding fee of 1.75% is less than the VA's funding fees.

-The Department of Agriculture's Rural Development mortgage guarantee program is so popular that it has been known to run out of money before the end of the fiscal year.
+The USDA's Rural Development mortgage guarantee program is so popular that it has been known to run out of money before the end of the fiscal year.

-"That's the cat's meow, my favorite loan program," says Jeff Tufford, mortgage consultant for Monarch Mortgage Consulting, in Grand Blanc, Mich.
+"That's the cat's meow, my favorite loan program," says Jeff Tufford, mortgage consultant for Epic Mortgage Group in Grand Blanc, Michigan.

 Some borrowers are surprised to find that Rural Development loans aren't confined to farmland.

 The USDA has maps on its website that highlight eligible areas.
 In addition to geographical limits, the USDA program has restrictions on household income, and it is intended for first-time buyers, although there are exceptions.

 The USDA mortgage comes from a bank, and there is no mortgage insurance.
 Instead, the USDA levies a 2% upfront guarantee fee, which can be rolled into the loan amount, and an annual guarantee fee of 0.5% of the loan balance.

 Low-down payment: Mortgage insurance

 Qualified borrowers can make down payments as low as 3% with private mortgage insurance, or PMI.
 For most borrowers, PMI costs less than FHA mortgage insurance.
 But PMI has stricter credit requirements.